RonnelBelizar/Data-Engineering-Mini-Projects/Projects/Web Scraping/Web Scraping [Beautiful Soup, open]/README.md

-# 🕸️ Exercise: Web Scraping with BeautifulSoup
+# Web Scraping with BeautifulSoup

 A hands-on mini project demonstrating how to extract structured information from a webpage using **BeautifulSoup** and **Requests** in Python.